kennymiesner/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook matches the active URL with a given path.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.
+For example, we could display an error message that says your name must be greater than 3 characters in length or validate that your email address contains an '@' symbol.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a technique that tests the entire software product from beginning to end to ensure the application flow behaves as expected.
+It defines the product’s system dependencies and ensures all integrated pieces work together as expected.
+In Unit 2, we used Cypress to handle our testing by simulating the real user scenarios and validating a form submission.

 ## Instructions